 What is Palace of Science?

-Palace of Science is an annual science festival held on the 12th March at Wylam Brewery in Exhibition Park, Newcastle-upon-Tyne.
+Palace of Science is an annual science festival held during March in Newcastle-upon-Tyne.

 Of course, Palace of Science isn’t all about the science, it’s approximately 10% about the beer.
-During the event the bar will be open all night for you to sample some of Wylam’s fantastic beers (other alcohols are available, as are soft drinks).
-Food will also be available.
+During the event the bar is open all night.
+Food is also available.

 What are British Science and Brain Awareness week?